noahjahn/prospect/README.md

 ### 6. Copy the `Prospect.Client.Loader` to the game

+> [!NOTE]
+> The current version of the loader will fix loot and mob spawning only for the following game client versions:
+>
+> - SteamDB Manifest `4623363103423775682`.
+> - The latest Steam client version.

 1. Open the folder with The Cycle: Frontier and navigate to **Prospect** > **Binaries** > **Win64**.

 1. Copy the downloaded `Prospect.Client.Loader` file into the folder.